JrVerbiest/jrverbiest.github.io/README.md

 # Joeri R. Verbiest, PhD MSc

-#### Researcher ▪️ Technical Developer

 ## About

 Engineer, ir.
 Ing., with a PhD in Engineering Science and 20+ years of working experience in industry and academia.
-Today, I am working part-time (70%) at Hasselt University as a Researcher (50%) at the Research Group Biomedical Data Sciences and as a Technical developer (20%) at the Rehabilitation Research Center.
+Today, I am working part-time (70%) at Hasselt University as a Researcher (50%) at the Research Group Biomedical Data Sciences and as a Technical Developer (20%) at the Rehabilitation Research Center.

 <br>